 beer.jpeg

-That gentle ‘ping’ when the airline arrives at the gate, seems to be a pavlovian mechanism for the entire passenger contingent to suddenly leap to their feet and attack the overhead lockers, in order to haul out their oversized cabin baggage.
+That gentle ‘ping’ when the airline arrives at the gate seems to be a Pavlovian cue for the entire passenger contingent to suddenly leap to their feet and attack the overhead lockers and haul out their oversized cabin baggage.

 Now, think about it.
-The airplane’s aisle is approximately 2.5ft wide; there are 300 of you, standing up crushing the passenger in front of you.
-Pushing towards the exit is going to gain…. well absolutely nothing.
+The aeroplane’s aisle is approximately 2.5ft wide; there are 300 of you, standing up, pushed from behind, crushing the passenger in front of you.
+Stiving as a phalanx heading towards the exit is going to gain… well, absolutely nothing.

 6) Back to dress sense.